yifanzhu1592/Object-Oriented-Programming-in-Java/README.md

 # Object-Oriented-Programming-in-Java
-All the projects I created within the course "Object Oriented Programming in Java (Microsoft)"
+This repository contains all the projects I created within the course "Object Oriented Programming in Java" by Microsoft